silverstripe/silverstripe-linkfield/docs/en/09_migrating/02_gorriecoe-migration.md

 > We strongly recommend running this task in a local development environment before trying it in production.
 > There may be edge cases that the migration task doesn't account for which need to be resolved.

-1. Run dev/build and flush your cache (use the method you will be using the for next step - i.e. if you're running the task via the terminal, make sure to flush via the terminal)
+1. Build the database and flush your cache
     - via the browser: `https://www.example.com/dev/build?flush=1`
-    - via a terminal: `sake dev/build flush=1`
+    - via a terminal: `sake db:build --flush`
 1. Run the task
     - via the browser: `https://www.example.com/dev/tasks/gorriecoe-to-linkfield-migration-task`
-    - via a terminal: `sake dev/tasks/gorriecoe-to-linkfield-migration-task`
+    - via a terminal: `sake tasks:gorriecoe-to-linkfield-migration-task`

 The task performs the following steps: